TIBCOSoftware/snappy-on-k8s/charts/zeppelin-spark-umbrella/README.md

     helm install --name zp ./zeppelin-spark-umbrella/
     ```

-5. Zeppelin and History Server URL can be accessed from the K8s UI dashboard (services link)
+5. Zeppelin and History Server URL can be accessed from the K8s UI dashboard (services section)